leodalmacio/100-Days-Of-Code/README.md

 EVERY COMMENT YOU WRITE, IS A FAILURE TO EXPRESS YOURSELF INTO CODE.

 But even Uncle Bob, also write a comment.
 It's an acknowledgement of his failure to express his self to code.
 So remember that.

+### Day 5 (33) (August 31, 2019, Saturday)

+Thoughts: I'm actually starting to forget what I've learned previously.
+It's quite frustrating, as I've rewatched some of the videos that I've previously watch just to recall what I've learned previously.
+The mind map does help, but I guess I might need more.
+I guess I'll try installing an Anki and see how my study would proceed with that one.